nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-09-25-Publishing Hugo Website to the Server.markdown

 [Hugo] is a static site generator which makes creating websites easy.

-The official [Hugo documentation] does a great job of getting you started with **Hugo**, so I won't go over the same.
+The official [Hugo Documentation] does a great job of getting you started with **Hugo**, so I won't go over the same.
 But like me, if you are new to creating websites, you will most likely face a problem when you want to put your Hugo website on the web.

 You may be confused about what files and folders to upload to your web server.
 I personally feel that this step of the process isn't much obvious to newbies and is hidden somewhere deep in the official docs.